shway0/Gpt/STATE.md

 - Active conflicts:
   - Wei, Ru Yun, and Yanmei's alliance and their different perspectives on power and survival
   - The Order's investigation of the transformation zone and internal tensions about appropriate responses
+  - Lian Hesh's conflict between Order loyalty and her connection to Wei
   - The Warden's management of the transformation zone's expansion
   - Mei Ling's village network and their relationship with Wei's group
   - The Cult of the Hollow's continued activities despite Wei's intervention
   - Feng Zhao's suspicion about connections to Lin Mei's forbidden research
   - The Silent Choir's interest in Wei's unique cultivation
   - The ecological transformation of the Wastes continuing
-- Resolved elements: Wei's initial transformation, Wei and Ru Yun's alliance, Scholar Zhen Min's involvement, the Warden's emergence, Yanmei's escape and rescue from the Cult of the Hollow, Wei's confrontation with the cult, the formation of Wei-Ru Yun-Yanmei alliance
+- Resolved elements: Wei's initial transformation, Wei and Ru Yun's alliance, Scholar Zhen Min's involvement, the Warden's emergence, Yanmei's escape and rescue from the Cult of the Hollow, Wei's confrontation with the cult, the formation of Wei-Ru Yun-Yanmei alliance, Lian Hesh's reunion with Wei
-- Unresolved elements: Wei's future development, confrontation with the Order, the cult intervention mission, Lian Hesh's loyalty conflict
+- Unresolved elements: Wei's future development, confrontation with the Order, the cult intervention mission, Lian Hesh's ultimate loyalty decision
 - Narrative Direction: Continue external action focus in Act II with emphasis on Wei's transformed abilities, the formation of alliances, and the wider implications of the Forgotten Path

 ## Narrative Approach